-As we get older we spend less time in deep sleep.
+As you get older, you spend less time in deep sleep.
 Why?
-One thought is because deep sleep is where growth hormones are released—it makes sense that we spend less time there as we age.
+One thought is that deep sleep is where growth hormones are released—so it makes sense you’d spend less time there as you age.

-The time we do spend in deep sleep is important in helping repair our bodies and gather energy for the next day.
-Who doesn’t like feeling rejuvenated after great sleep?
+The time you do spend in deep sleep is important in helping repair your body and gather energy for the next day.
+Who doesn’t like feeling rejuvenated after a great sleep?

-While it’s certainly possible that you’re not getting enough, you can never get too much deep sleep.
-So if you’re freaking out about your sleep tracker telling you got 4.5 hours of deep sleep last night, don’t worry.
-(In fact, you shouldn’t let your sleep tracker allow you to lose sleep.)
+While it’s certainly possible you’re not getting enough, you can never get too much deep sleep.
+So if you’re freaking out about your sleep tracker telling you you got 4.5 hours of deep sleep last night, don’t worry.

-Can a mattress help you achieve deep sleep?
+Getting a high-quality mattress to achieve deep sleep

 If you’re looking to increase deep sleep at night, you’ll need to consider which type of mattress is good for you and your sleeping habits.